 Compressed Air Cars

-“Compressed air cars” are cars with engines that use compressed air, instead of regular gas used in conventional fuel cars.
+“Compressed air cars” are cars with engines that use compressed air instead of the regular gas used in conventional fuel cars.
 The idea of such cars is greatly welcomed by people of the 21st century, when pollution caused by petrol and diesel is an extremely worrying factor.

 Engine and Technology in Compressed Air Cars